The Essential Website Checklist for Local Businesses in Delaware

 3. About Page (Build Local Trust)

-Besides giving details of your history, training and background, mention your area and business or customers you've served.
+Besides giving details of your history, training, and background, mention your area and the businesses or customers you've served.
 Local customers often want to support businesses near them.

 …helps with local SEO and builds trust.

-Check a page for Jobs and add a small headline like: Samples of Our Work and an overview/paragraph description underneath, mentioning areas served and with service/product keywords.
+Check a page for Jobs and add a small headline like: Samples of Our Work.
+Include an overview or paragraph description underneath, mentioning areas served and with service/product keywords.

 This helps Google associate your portfolio with your local service area.